cobbler/cobbler/docs/cobbler-conf.rst

 ===============================
 When puppet starts on a system after installation it needs to have its certificate signed by the puppet master server.
-Enabling the following feature will ensure that the puppet server signs the certificate after installation if the puppet master server is running on the same machine as cobbler.
+Enabling the following feature will ensure that the puppet server signs the certificate after installation if the puppet master server is running on the same machine as Cobbler.
 This requires ``puppet_auto_setup`` above to be enabled.

 default: ``0``